TeselaGen/ove-electron/README.md

 ```

 - Bump the package.json version number
-- Build windows and mac
+- Build windows and mac:
 ```
 yarn deploy
 ```
 wait for it to finish
 - Go to https://github.com/tnrich/ove-electron/releases
 - Edit the most recently pushed release to publish it
 - Keep the blockmap and latest.yml files as they are used by the auto-updater